knokko/vk-boiler/docs/initialization.md

 be thrown during `.build()`.
 Therefor, adding ambitious requirements will reduce the number of computers that can run your application.

-Hint: you can chain `.printDeviceRejectionInfo()` to figure out why each device was filtered out.

 ### Required device extensions
 You can chain `.requiredDeviceExtensions(...)` to add required device extensions: